swathimeenal/Event-page/README.md

 # HTML Tutorial Event Page

-   This is an HTML tutorial event page designed to help beginners learn HTML basics through a structured tutorial event.
+   This is an HTML tutorial event page designed to help beginners learn HTML basics through a structured tutorial event page.

 ## Features: